 Physical Guidelines for Banners:

-Ground Banners must be between three (3) feet in height and six (6) feet in length.
-Pole banners should measure exactly 4 feet tall by 2 feet.
-Please call ahead to confirm the number of pole banner sites available, as there are a limited number.
+Street-level banners must be three (3) feet in height and six (6) feet in length.
+Light pole banners should measure exactly four (4) feet tall by two (2) feet wide.
+Applicants will receive information regarding the number of light pole banner sites available, as there are a limited number.
 Downtown Development Authority and other City functions have priority over these locations.

 - Approved banner material includes acrylic (10 oz. per square yard with reinforced webbing), nylon (4 oz. per square yard with reinforced webbing), cotton canvas (10 oz. per square yard), and other fabrics with equivalent strength.

 One-half (1/2) inch inside diameter metal grommets are to be placed at all four corners of the banner and half-moon cuts must be made in banners to allow for proper airflow to prevent ripping and/or tearing.

 Banners may not include reflective material, flashing or moving parts, streamers, balloons, flares, pennants, twirlers, or similar attention-getting devices.